wazo-platform/wazo-platform.org/content/uc-doc/upgrade/old_upgrade_notes.md

 ### 16.16

-Wazo 16.16 is the _first public release_ of the project under the Wazo name.
+Wazo 16.16 is the **first public release** of the project under the Wazo name.
 It is also the first release of Wazo under the "phoenix" codename.

 - A [special procedure](/uc-doc/upgrade/upgrade_notes_details/16-16/xivo_to_wazo) is required to upgrade from XiVO to Wazo.
 - Asterisk has been upgraded from version 13.11.2 to 14.2.1, which is a major Asterisk upgrade.
-- If you are using [custom sheets]{.title-ref} that are stored locally, they _must_ now be readable by the system user `xivo-ctid`.
+- If you are using `custom sheets` that are stored locally, they **must** now be readable by the system user `xivo-ctid`.
 Make sure that this user has read access to the UI file of your custom sheets.
 - Switchboard statistics have been removed.
 The existing statistics data remain in the database for later migration but no more statistics will be collected.
 - The `conference` destination type in incalls REST API has been renamed to `meetme`.